Frequently Asked Questions

 We are small and nimble, and therefore will be able to respond to the demands of the moment with appropriate combinations of in-person and online learning, as conditions demand.

 What happens if we have a positive COVID-19 case?

-We will require regular testing.
+We will require proof of vaccination and regular testing.
 Any student testing positive will quarantine for 14 days, and their cohort will get tested.